Saarhin/LeetCode_practice/README.md

 Have a variable pointing at the index of nums array that the next value is inseted.

+# 27. Remove Element

+Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
+The order of the elements may be changed.
+Then return the number of elements in nums which are not equal to val.

+### Idea

+have a pointer to show the position at which you should insert the next num != value

 # 88. Merge Sorted Array

 Merge nums1 and nums2 into a single array sorted in non-decreasing order.